holochain/how/DESIGN.md

   parent: Vec<String>,                   // full paths to parent nodes (remember it's a DAG)
   path_abbreviation: String,             // max 10 char
   short_name: String,                    // max 25 char
-  required_sections: Vec<Section>,       // content field contains description of what should be in the content
   stewards: Vec<AgentPubKey>,            // people who can change this document
   processes: Vec<(ProcessType, String)>, // paths to process template to use
   history: BtreeMap<(ProcessType, String), EntryHash>,